 ACLI is calling on the Department of Labor to revoke and replace its fiduciary regulation, return to the drawing board and draft a new regulation that makes sense for America’s retirement savers and the companies and advisors committed to helping Americans address their financial and retirement security.

-Our objective since the Department of Labor proposed the fiduciary regulation in April 2015 has been to work cooperatively with the Department to ensure its final rule protects consumers without inadvertently harming their ability to obtain the financial and retirement security advice they want and need.
+Our objective since the department first proposed the fiduciary regulation in April 2015 has been to work cooperatively with the department to ensure its final rule protects consumers without harming their ability to obtain the financial and retirement security advice they want and need.

 ACLI/NAIFA Legal Challenge to DOL Fiduciary Rule, 06/08/2016

 Letters of Interest

 ACLI Statement for the Congressional Record Calling on DOL to Issue a Further Delay of the Fiduciary Regulation, 05/18/2017

 Sen. Ron Johnson (R-WI) letter to DOL Secretary Acosta, 05/12/2017